ashleydavis/rfsd-web-page-eleventy/src/outline.md

 - This outline will change during development of the book.
 - I'm not yet sure how TypeScript is going to fit in to this book yet.
 These are the options I'm considering:
   - Adding a bonus chapter that argues how TypeScript can improve your development process; or
-  - Later, issue a separate TypeScript version of the book where all code is presented as TypeScript instead of JavaScript.
+  - Later, issuing a separate TypeScript version of the book where all code is presented as TypeScript instead of JavaScript.

 Please give feedback to <a href="mailto://ashley@codecapers.com.au">ashley@codecapers.com.au</a>